Texas At-Will Employment

 Above are just a few examples of reasons that may be grounds for a wrongful termination lawsuit.

-If you believe that you were wrongfully terminated, contact Shellist Lazarz Slobin LLP to speak with a Houston wrongful termination attorney about your case.
+If you believe that you were wrongfully terminated, contact Shellist Lazarz Slobin to speak with a Houston wrongful termination attorney about your case.
 Examples of wrongful termination would be firing an employee based on his or her race, age, disability, or another discriminatory reason.
 Our team can review the details of your case and help you determine whether you have been wrongfully terminated and if you are eligible to recover damages.

 Schedule an initial consultation by calling (713) 352-3433 or email us.